My Origin Story

 A few things I'm actively working through:

 I'm an entrepreneur at heart.
 I want to build, take risks, and make bets.
-But I've learned what happens when you're too concentrated and don't protect the downside.
+But I've learned what happens when you're too concentrated, when you don't protect the downside.
 Finding the right balance between building and preserving remains an ongoing challenge.

 Helping without prescribing matters to me.
-In writing this, I'm trying to educate without telling people what to do.
+In writing Capital Founders OS, I'm trying to educate without telling people what to do.
 Respecting their intelligence while sharing what I've learned.
 That balance is something I'm still figuring out.

 Building in public.
 Sharing my story publicly is new for me.
 I'm still learning what to share and what to keep private.
 Where the line sits between authenticity and oversharing.